Elk, Mule Deer, Black Bear, Wolf, Moose, Mountain Goat

 Deer Combo – Deer (Mule Deer or Whitetail), Fishing, Upland Game Bird.
 Mail in application or online.
 Deadline March 15 of year you hunt.

-Montana uses a system they call “ALS“ for hunter information.
-It is your birth date with an number added to it.
-If you hunted in Montana from 2002 to later you have an ALS number already.
-It is best to always use the same one as it keeps a record of all your pertinent information and Bonus Points earned if you have any.
-If you need to find your ALS number go to link below.
-Make sure you use same information as the first time you were issued one, for example if your zip code has changed you need to use the one you had then.
-Once your are in you can update any information needed.
+Montana uses a system they call “ALS“ for licensing.
+The number is your birth date with a unique number added to it.
+If you have hunted in Montana since 2002, you already have an ALS number.
+It is best to always use the same ALS number as it is a record of all your pertinent information and Bonus Points earned.
+If you need to find your ALS number, go to the link below.
+Make sure you use same information as the first time you were issued one; for example if your zip code has changed you need to use the one you had then.

-**New this year, to search for your ALS number you must “Set up a User Account” then Log In.ALS Look Up Black Bear License Information Black Bear Identification Test Create a User Account with Montana Fish & Game Purchase a License
+ALS Look Up License Information Black Bear Identification Test Create a User Account with Montana Fish & Game Purchase a License